tuiwidgets/tuiwidgets/doc/ZLayout.rst

 --------------------

 Custom Layouts derive from :cpp:class:`Tui::ZLayout`.
 They need to store the widgets and layouts added to them.
-For this storage is it often useful to use :cpp:class:`Tui::ZLayoutItem` as abstraction to handle widgets and sub-layouts with the same code.
+For this storage it is useful to use :cpp:class:`Tui::ZLayoutItem` as abstraction to handle widgets and sub-layouts with the same code.

 The layout should reimplement :cpp:func:`QSize Tui::ZLayoutItem::sizeHint() const`,